abhilipsasahoo03/Jordle/README.md

-# Jordle: Wordle in JavaScript
+# Jordle: Wordle Clone in JavaScript
 Clone of the famous game, Wordle.

 ### Description